guggero/blips/blip-tap.md

 For the funding transaction, the musig2 mapping is inherited onto the TAP
-layer: the same set of musig2 keys are re-used, with the sighash being signed one that's derived from the TAP virtual transaction for the commitment transaction.
+layer: the same set of musig2 keys are re-used, with the sighash being signed on that's derived from the TAP virtual transaction for the commitment transaction.

 ### Modified Taproot Asset Scripts